nukemberg/debug-this-motherfucker/README.md

 user@test-server:~$ # wtf? how did I ssh into a server that has no network?
 ```

+## Building/Installing

+`debug-this-motherfucker` is written in golang and compiled as a static binary.
+Thus no installation is required, simply download a binary from the [releases](https://github.com/avishai-ish-shalom/debug-this-motherfucker/releases) page.

+To build, run `./build.sh` or `go get -d -v && go build -o dbtm`

 ## Usage

 - `--help` or `help` subcommand to display help